uwe-app/app/README.md

 2) Publish a new release: `cargo run --bin=release-manager`.
 3) Commit and push the new release version and checksums in the [runtime][] repository (`releases.json`).

 If you need them `release-manager` supports `--force` to force overwrite an existing version and `--skip-build` if you know that the release artifacts are up to date.
+If uploads succeed but the release fails afterwards `--skip-upload` can also be used.
 These flags are primarily used for testing and development purposes; for example if you encounter a network error after a build has succeeded you could use:

 ```
 cargo run --bin=release-manager-- --force --skip-build